LordAshes/TaleSpire-BeyondLinkViaChrome/README.md

 ## Change Log

+1.3.0: Added port to server and R2ModMan configruation to allow using a different port.
+       Added Initiative and Move to the default configuration.

 1.2.0: Modified extraction script to avoid javascript crash if character sheet it is not on the attacks
        page.
 Will not be able to read attacks rolls but will not cause crash.

 1.1.0: Added refresh rate selection.
 Ensure that Chrome refresh rate is same.

 1.1.0: Added ability to assign extracted file values to stats.